A snack of warm milk and cookies, which you savored while your mother read Dr. Seuss to you at nightfall, is not the soporific we once thought.

 |Tyrosine||0.417 gram||5.05 %|

 The basic bricks get repeated many times, but the ordering is unique to, and defines, the given protein.
 Also crucial is the ratio of amino acids: how often does each type of brick appear, compared to the total number of bricks in the design?
-Such a fractionation of amino acids is published in the USDA Nutrient Database.
+Such a fractionation of amino acids is published by the USDA Nutrient Laboratory.
 An excerpt for nonfat liquid milk appears in the table at left.

 After a meal, the hydrochloric acid in your stomach dissolves the ‘cement’ binding a protein together, to allow the ‘bricks’ (amino acids) to flood your bloodstream.
 These individual amino acids are taken up by your muscles to build tissue, and by your brain to synthesize neurotransmitters (chemicals which influence how nerve cells behave).